mikestead/bitbucket-changelog/README.md

 	BITBUCKET_USER=username BITBUCKET_PSWD=password bbgenlog --overwrite

-_Remember this will remove any manual edits you've previously made._
+_Remember this will overwrite the entire contents of the file._

 If running yourself you can launch in interactive mode, which will prompt for credentials.